MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_httprequest.md

 Get the minimum required TLS version for this request.

-**Returns**: The minimum required TLS version the Http transport provider should be secured with.h.
+**Returns**: The minimum required TLS version the Http transport provider should be secured with.